Apple Fire spreads to 1,900 acres in Riverside County, destroys 1 home as evacuation orders remain in place

 Firefighters can again expect triple-digit temperatures in the area as they continue to battle the flames on Saturday.

 Crews are expected to focus their efforts on the Banning Bluff area, said Captain Fernando Herrera of Cal Fire Riverside.
-"The fire made a good run last night, threatened a lot of the homes."
+"The fire made a good run last night, threatened a lot of the homes," he said.

 The cause of the fire is under investigation.